 If the pet does not have a chip, we suggest you make found flyers and post them in and around your neighborhood as well as at your local animal shelter(s).
 If you are unable to house the pet, you can bring it to your local animal shelter.

 Absolutely!
-Indianapolis Animal Care & Control has a wide selection of healthy pets available and ready to be placed in a loving home.
-Please visit Indianapolis Animal Care & Control or visit Pets Available for Adoption to view available animals.
+Indianapolis Animal Care Services has a wide selection of healthy pets available and ready to be placed in a loving home.
+Please visit Indianapolis Animal Care Services or visit Pets Available for Adoption to view available animals.

 The fee to adopt your new pet is $60, which includes spay/neuter procedure, first round of booster vaccinations (except rabies) and a microchip.
 All pets are spayed or neutered at local veterinary clinics and new owners can pick up their new pet following the surgery from the veterinarian's office.

-For these reasons, it is important for the owner to make every attempt on finding the pet a new home and to seriously consider alternatives other than surrendering an animal to Indianapolis Animal Care & Control.
+For these reasons, it is important for the owner to make every attempt on finding the pet a new home and to seriously consider alternatives other than surrendering an animal to Indianapolis Animal Care Services.
+Animals may be surrendered Monday-Saturday, Noon-6pm.